samraHanif0340/samraHanif0340.github.io/_portfolio/rfid_system_simulation.md

 The [repository](https://github.com/Adaickalavan/RFID-System-Simulation) consists of the following:
 * Matlab Codes for simulation of RFID system

+{: .notice--success}
+All equations, models, and algorithms in this repository were derived by hand, verified, and written in Matlab manually without using any off-the-shelf libraries.

+## Model

 {: .notice--warning}
-More content will be added as time permits.
-Feel free to send me an email about any enquiries that you might have on simulating RFID systems.
+More content and explanation will be added in this page as time permits.

-## Model
 ### Antenna model & Wireless Channel
-### IQ Demodulator & Analog to Digital Converter
+### Phase Lock Loop
 ### Digital Baseband Receiver